-Think college freshman of helicopter parents on steroids.
+Think college freshmen of helicopter parents on steroids.
 Watch out!

 What You Can Do TODAY to Find the Best Dog Trainer

-Here are a few tips on how you can immediately put this information to action and land your big dog the best dog trainer around.
+Here are a few tips on how you can immediately put this information into action and land your big dog the best dog trainer around.

 1. Be Resourceful